barty-s/art-quiz-app/README.md

 - After testing the CSS code for the site, I had to fix one minor error on the image element - I had to correct the value for max-height.
 No other errors were found.

 - After testing the JavaScript code for the site, I had to fix one minor error - I had declared a variable for container/gameSecton but had never used it in the code.
 So, I updated the function displayEndSection() to fix the bug.
 I also used the dot notation for option as recommended by jshint.com after testing the site.

+- There was a bug on the classes applied to the answer option after clicking select and submit.
+If the user clicked another answer option after clicking submit, the classes stayed on the answer options when the next question loaded.
+I had to add a new function to remove all classes after the submit button was clicked and the new question was loaded.

 ### Deployment